-The Australian Dietary Guidelines says a serve of yoghurt is ¾ cup or 200g.
+The Australian Dietary Guidelines say a serve of yoghurt is ¾ cup or 200g.
 If you want a yoghurt to eat on the go, look for a pot that's 200g or less.
-A 'between meals' snack should have no more than 600kJ.
+A "between meals" snack should have no more than 600kJ.

-- "Squeezy" yoghurt pouches for babies and kids are convenient and popular.
+- "Squeezy" yoghurt pouches – Aimed at babies and kids, these portable yoghurts are convenient and popular.
 Many also contain a worthwhile amount of calcium and minimal added sugars, so are a good choice when it comes to packaged snacks for children.
 But if you're after great nutrition at a fraction of the cost, and want to avoid unnecessary added sugars, additives and excessive packaging, it's hard to beat regular natural yoghurt for kids.